piyushh81/RISCVSimulator/README.md

-# Risc V Simulation Software
+# RISC V Simulation Software
 This is a simulation software for RISC-V(32 bit)!
 It converts assembly instructions to machine instructions.
 It can be implemented with\without pipeline.
 It supports forwarding as well as stalling.
 Cache support is also included along with branch prediction.